Thoracic disease, Research, Epidemiology, Assessment, and Treatment

-Vanderbilt Lung Screening Program
+Vanderbilt Lung Cancer Screening Program

 Read "A decade after lung cancer, aspiring minister aims for a ‘significant life’".
 An illness and CT-scan led to a diagnosis of lung cancer for Mr. Taylor Stokes.
-TREAT member Eric Grogan, MD, MPH, performed the surgery to remove the tumor from Mr. Stokes’ lung and now Mr. Stokes has annual follow-up scans through Vanderbilt’s Lung Screening Program.
+TREAT member Eric Grogan, MD, MPH, performed the surgery to remove the tumor from Mr. Stokes’ lung and now Mr. Stokes has annual follow-up scans through Vanderbilt’s Lung Cancer Screening Program.

 Vanderbilt University Medical Center’s Lung Cancer Screening Program for patients at high risk for cancer recently reached a milestone, enrolling more than 700 patients and performing more than 1,000 CT screening examinations.
 TREAT member Kim Sandler, MD, is co-director of the Lung Cancer Screening Program.
 Read more at http://news.vumc.org/2018/01/11/lung-screening-program-continues-to-grow/.